-One parsimonious explanation of why variability in the CS leads to abstraction suggests itself when considering that associative learning can be characterized as an error-driven process that serves to reduce learner's uncertainty about the environment (Rescorla, 1968; Kiefer & Hohwy, 2019).
+One parsimonious explanation for why variability in the conditioned stimuli leads to abstraction begins with the observation that associative learning can be characterized as an error-driven process that serves to reduce learner's uncertainty about the environment (Rescorla, 1988; Kiefer & Hohwy, 2019).
 A critical part of the learning process is cue competition, by which the values of reliable cues are reinforced, and unreliable cues devalued during learning (Rescorla, 1988; see also Siegel & Allan, 1996; Miller et al., 1995).
 As a result, cues that produce little or no prediction error for an outcome will become positively valued at the expense of cues that lead to prediction errors, which become negatively valued (Ramscar, 2021).
-The result of cue competition is thus discrimination between relevant and irrelevant features, which leads to representations becoming more abstract and amodal .
-Cue competition is possible in a situation in which a set of complex stimuli predict a set of discrete elements (i.e., when a large cue set is used to predict a smaller set of outcomes, as is the case when a person sees an object with all its features and then hears its label).
+The result of cue competition is thus discrimination between relevant and irrelevant features, which leads to representations becoming more abstract and amodal (such that Ramscar, et al., 2010 argue that the term 'associative learning' is itself a misnomer, and that since in practice, representations in the computational models of this process are largely shaped by the error-driven unlearning of uninformative cues, the learning process itself is better conceived of in discriminative terms; for a more traditional perspective, see Reed, 2016 who argues that abstraction processes serve to emphasize distinctive attributes for discrimination).
+Cue competition is possible in a situation in which a set of complex stimuli predict a set of discrete elements (i.e. when a large cue set is used to predict a smaller set of outcomes, as is the case when a person sees an object with all its features and then hears its label).
 By contrast, learning from stimuli that lack a rich cue structure hinders cue competition and thus inhibits discrimination learning.
 For instance, as is the case when a person hears a label and then sees the object it refers to with all its features.
 Consistent with this, it has been shown that learning to appropriately apply labels to objects is easier for participants when they are trained with a "Feature-Label" procedure compared to when they are trained with a "Label-Feature" procedure (Ramscar et al., 2010).
-One reason may be that the former leads learners to develop representations that depict the predictive relationships between features and labels, discarding information on non-diagnostic features (i.e., more abstract amodal representations; see also Apfelbaum & McMurray, 2017; Hoppe et al., 2020; Nixon, 2020; Vujovic et al., 2021).
+One reason may be that the former leads learners to develop representations that depict the predictive relationships between features and labels, discarding information on non-diagnostic features (i.e., more abstract amodal representations; see also Apfelbaum & McMurray, 2011; Hoppe et al., 2020; Nixon, 2020; Vujovic et al., 2021).
 The latter may, by contrast, produce representations that provide a more detailed (modal) picture of the structure of the world (i.e., the actual cue probabilities).
 Thus, there seems to be a trade-off between complexity and discrimination in more abstract amodal representations which seems to be advantageous for labeling (Ramscar, 2013).